cashfree/core-ios-sdk/SwiftUI+Sample+Application/Pods/CFNetworkSDK/Readme.md

 ___

+### Handling Responses From the SDK

+The SDK exposes a protocol `CFResponseDelegate` which the Class has to conform to.
+It comes with 2 functions; one of them informs the user to verify the payment and the other informs the user that there was an error while trying to make payment.

+1. `@objc func onError(_ error: CFErrorResponse, order_id: String)`
+2. `@objc func verifyPayment(order_id: String)`

+---

 # **Create a session**

 As discussed above, the **`order_token`** contains all the order details and is used to authenticate the payment.
 The SDK exposes a class **`CFSession`** which has member variables for a payment session.
 One of them sets the order_token value.